Amp-Lab-at-VT/website/markdowns/mentor_steps.md

 What follows are clean up steps to get you back on the latest version of master

-**Note that if 'git checkout main' doesn't work, you may need to run 'git checkout master'**
+> **Note that if 'git checkout main' doesn't work, you may need to run 'git checkout master'**

+First, make sure you are on the main branch

 ```bash
 git checkout main
 git branch